Back to School on a Budget: 7 Smart Ways to Get Kids’ Clothes for Less

 Determine how much you can spend on back-to-school clothing.
 Some people already include clothes in their monthly budgets, so that’s a good place to start.

 Whatever you do, make sure to have a dollar amount in mind before you start shopping.
-This way, you’ll prevent sticker shock — or credit card regret — later on.
+That way, you’ll prevent sticker shock — or credit card regret — later on.

 3. Be Patient

-Yes, it’s tempting to start looking at the new fall clothes as soon as they hit the shelves, but think about it: Does your child really need a bunch of jeans and sweatshirts right away?
+Yes, it’s tempting to start looking at the new fall clothes as soon as they hit the shelves, but does your child really need a bunch of jeans and sweatshirts right away?

 Think about the weather where you live — maybe they’ll be able to make it through most of September wearing shorts.
 The longer you wait to buy, the more you’ll save, since stores will start having bigger sales to clear their racks.